-'England drink again in the Last Chance Saloon'
+'England drink again in the last chance saloon'

 If the tourists felt a seamer was more use than Murphy, why not turn to a frontline option in Michael Neser, himself good enough with the bat to score hundreds in each of his past two first-class matches for Glamorgan?

-If there is any hint of pragmatism or uncertainty from the Aussies, it leaves the door open for England to pounce, even if their own team has a slightly patched up look about it.
+If there is any hint of pragmatism or uncertainty from the Aussies, it leaves the door open for England to pounce, even if their own team has a slightly patched-up look about it.

-The combination they have landed on is two members of the top three with a Test average less than 30, a keeper more likely to catch a cold than an edge and a bowling attack too old to qualify for cheap life insurance.
+The combination they have landed on is two members of the top three with a Test average below 30, a keeper more likely to catch a cold than an edge and a bowling attack too old to qualify for cheap life insurance.

 Moeen Ali's continued presence at number three continues a remarkable summer when he has not only come out of Test retirement, but also missed a day of training to collect his OBE, been in trouble for using a drying agent on his hand, been dropped and had a gash on his finger healed by a magic honey gel sent to him by an England fan.